• Skip to primary navigation

 Ingredients

-• 1 crisp, sweet apple I like Jazz, Honeycrisp, Pink Lady or Golden Delicious
+• 1 crisp, sweet apple - I like Pink Lady or Golden Delicious

 Lemon Thyme Vinaigrette